 Most of the third-party data is already being sent to HMRC by pension providers, employers, banks and other institutions.
 Currently, business and rental profits are returned annually by submitting a tax return.
-From April 2024, MTD will be extended to taxpayers who file Income Tax Self-Assessment tax returns for business or property income over £10,000 annually.
-Data will be uploaded on a quarterly basis directly from authorised accounting software used by the business owners or their advisors.
+MTD for Income Tax Self Assessment (ITSA) has been postponed a number of times and is now expected to start from 6 April 2026.
+The rules will initially apply to businesses, self-employed individuals and landlords with an income of over £50,000 annually.